saivishnu725/portfolio-v2023.12/README.md

 ## Hosting

 1. It won't be hosted until it is completely finished
-2. After which, I "might" buy a VPS in Hetzner.
+2. After which, I "might" buy a VPS.
 3. The domain is going to be: [theunconcernedape.me](https://theunconcernedape.me) (check out my 3 years old site for now).

 ## how to check it out locally